owenvoke/px-scripts/README.md

 All before 2016 are designed with [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for Firefox.
 Any after that are created with [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) for Chrome.

-Most are for [KAT.cr](https://kat.cr/) (Kickass Torrents) - Some will not work as they are for advanced users.
+Most are for [KAT.cr](https://kat.cr) (Kickass Torrents) - Some will not work as they are for advanced users.
 Others are just random from when I'm bored.

 So, I write a lot of userscripts for doing different things around the site.

-I usually go through the [ideabox](https://kat.cr/ideabox/) and look for any things I can make.
+I usually go through the [ideabox](https://kat.cr/ideabox) and look for any things I can make.
 But I thought it'd be cool to get some feedback and some ideas for anything you'd like me to write.

 To use the scripts, you'll need to install either [Greasemonkey (Firefox)](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) or [Tampermonkey (Chrome)](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).
 I haven't tested these with [Violentmonkey](https://addons.opera.com/en/extensions/details/violent-monkey), but feel free to give them a try.

-*If you have an issue with any of these scripts, either [PM me on KAT](https://kat.cr/messenger/create/PXgamer/) or open an issue [here](https://github.com/PXgamer/PX-Scripts/issues).*
+*If you have an issue with any of these scripts, please open an issue [here](https://github.com/PXgamer/PX-Scripts/issues).*

-#Global Scripts
+# Global Scripts
-##Libraries:
+## Libraries:
 [Console Tools](https://greasyfork.org/en/scripts/19894) [Returns Func Values]

-#Kickass Torrents Scripts
+# Kickass Torrents Scripts
-##Libraries:
+## Libraries:
 [Get Blocked Users](https://greasyfork.org/en/scripts/19498) [Returns Array]
 [Get CSRF Token](https://greasyfork.org/en/scripts/19500) [Returns String]
 [Get DMCA'd Torrents](https://greasyfork.org/en/scripts/19538) [Returns Object]